AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level-exp.md

-## Configure AI Assistant for smart help and authoring (for Cloud Service only)
+## Configure AI Assistant for smart help and authoring (For Cloud Service only)

 For ![AEM cloud ](assets/aem-cloud-icon.svg) Experience Manager Guides as a Cloud Service.